wizardyesterday/AutomaticGainControl/README.txt

 The toolchain used for the Pentium II computer is gcc version 3.3 with the associated linker.

+The software has been built and tested in a Linux environment, and I don't plan to support Microsoft Windows systems.
+I welcome oers to add the appropriate macros to support Microsoft Windows.

+This software *should* be able to build and execute on 64-bit processer architectures.

 2.0 Directory Structure and File Descriptions
 The directory structure and the descriptions are provided below.